 “Martha, Martha, you are worried and distracted by many things; there is need of only one thing.
 Mary has chosen the better part …” (Luke 10:41-42).

 Work is necessary.
 But work and the need to accomplish can overshadow your interactions with family members, friends and strangers (i.e., friends you haven’t met yet).
 When that happens, it’s time to rebalance the scales and simplify your life by re-prioritizing people over being more productive.

 Nature’s is God’s antidote for a complicated life.
 Time after time, Jesus stepped away from the business of being Jesus to be alone in creation (e.g., deserts, mountains, gardens).
 Reflecting his commitment to nature, his parables are filled with references to the natural world (e.g., the sparrow, the lilies of the field, the fig tree).

-In my experience, nature is restorative.
+Nature is restorative.
 When I spend time outdoors, the “fracturedness” of daily life disappears.
 I’m centered and at one with my surroundings, myself and my God.
 Do my problems and frustrations disappear?
-No–they’re still waiting for me when I get home.
+No, they’re still waiting for me when I get home.
 But they’re not nearly as big or significant as they were before I stepped out the door.